Zorroa/zorroa-js-frontend-library/README.md

 Once the build is complete you can access the server at [https://localhost:8080](https://localhost:8080).
 You'll need to connect to a live environment by filling out the "Archivist" field on the login page.
-Input the domain name of a running environment (i.e. staging.pool.zorroa.com) and check the "SSL" box.
+Input the domain name of a running environment (i.e. staging.pool.zorroa.com or localhost:8066) and check the "SSL" box (assuming the archivist is using TLS).

 #### Remote debugging